Visby-class corvette

 The Visby ships are designed by Swedish Defence Materiel Administration (FMV) and built by Saab Kockums AB in Karlskrona.
 The first ship of the class was launched in 2000, but production then suffered repeated delays.
-The fifth and last ship was delivered in 2015.
+The fifth and final ship was delivered in 2015.

-In 2021, an order was placed for the development of a second generation of evolved Visby corvettes.

 Design

 The hull is constructed with a sandwich design consisting of a PVC core with a carbon fibre and vinyl laminate (see also the Oceanic-Creations spin-off).
 There are multiple advantages to using composite materials in ship hulls.
-Good conductivity and surface flatness means a low radar signature, while good heat insulation lowers the infrared signature and increases survivability in case of fire.
+Good conductivity and surface flatness mean a low radar signature, while good heat insulation lowers the infrared signature and increases survivability in case of fire.
 The composite sandwich used is also non-magnetic, which lowers the magnetic signature.
 Composites are also very strong for their relative weight, and less weight means a higher top speed and better maneuverability.
 The composite weighs roughly 50% less than the equivalent strength steel.

 Visby's angular tumblehome design reduces its radar signature.
 Jan Nilsson, one of the designers, told BBC News Online: "We are able to reduce the radar cross-section by 99%.
 That doesn't mean it's 99% invisible, it means that we have reduced its detection range."
 The 57 mm cannon barrel can be folded into the turret to reduce its cross-section.
-There are plans for additional improvements in this area, especially for the deck rails and masts.